dancespiele/celery_provider/README.md

 4. Execute `cargo run`

-5. Run the [Consumer](https://github.com/dancespiele/celery_provider) example to see all the complete flow
+5. Run the [Consumer example](https://github.com/dancespiele/celery_consumer) example to see all the complete flow

 6. Execute this curl